 - Shortness of breath while resting, exercising, or lying flat

 - Weight gain from water retention

-- Visible swelling of the legs and ankles from fluid buildup.
+- Visible swelling of the legs.ankles, and feet from fluid buildup.
 Sometimes the belly (abdomen) may swell.

 - Severe tiredness (fatigue) and weakness